rohits2501/omne-frontend-task-solved/DECISIONS.md

 - The status enum lives only in the prose spec — no discovery endpoint, so adding a fifth status silently breaks chip styling.
 - Search covers body and author name but not project.
 Users will type project names first and get zero matches.

-## Lighthouse polish

-Production build scores 100/100/100/100 — bumped the foreground tokens to pass WCAG AA contrast and added a permissive `public/robots.txt` so Lighthouse stops parsing the SPA fallback as robots directives.

 ## What I'd reach for next